sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Terminal_Class.md

 open(command, working directory)

 The command to execute, and the working directory in which the execute it.
-The working directory is optional
+The working directory is optional.